21 tremendously sweaty films that feel your pain this summer

-With temperatures predicted to hit 40 degrees in some parts of the country on Monday, here are some sweltering movies that are suddenly feeling a bit too relatable
+With temperatures predicted to hit 40 degrees in some parts of the country, here are some sweltering movies that are suddenly feeling a bit too relatable

 The sticky heat of summer has long been a compelling backdrop, and metaphor, for intense relationships and predicaments in storytelling.
 As the temperature creeps up, so does the tension.

-With some parts of the UK expected to reach 40 degrees next week, many of us might be avoiding any drama and instead sticking our heads in the fridge.
+With some parts of the UK expected to reach 40 degrees this week, many of us might be avoiding any drama and instead sticking our heads in the fridge.

 But if you can refrain from that, and are looking for some roasting relatability on screen, here are 21 movies that’ll really make you feel the heat…